3 years full time / available part time

 BSMP’s musical alumni include:

-Attend an information session or interview
+Attend an information session or apply now

 Bachelor of Songwriting graduate Mofiz Ul Haq writes and records under the artist name Vertex (spotify.com).
 In 2021 we were delighted that Mofiz was judged Melbourne Polytechnic's Higher Education Student of the Year.
 This clip gives you good insight into Mofiz's practice and the opportunities open to you in our degree course.